code-423n4/2024-01-renft/README.md

   tokens while a rental is active, as well as preventing token approvals and enabling of non-whitelisted gnosis safe modules.
 - [Stop](https://github.com/re-nft/smart-contracts/blob/3ddd32455a849c3c6dc3c3aad7a33a6c9b44c291/src/policies/Stop.sol):
-  Acts as an interface for all behavior related to stoping a rental.
+  Acts as an interface for all behavior related to stopping a rental.
 This policy is also a module enabled on all rental safe wallets, and has the authority to pull funds out of a rental wallet if a rental is being stopped.